mbukatov/tendrl-wiki/Tendrl-release-v1.5.4-(install-guide).md

     systemctl start httpd
     ```

+26. Re-load rsyslog daemon

+    ```
+    systemctl reload rsyslog
+    ```

-26. Open the following URL in the browser
+27. Open the following URL in the browser

     ```
     http://<FQDN of the server>